philipp838/Speech-jokey/README.md

 A [video showcase](https://github.com/HackXIt/assist-heidi-speech-jokey/blob/f180d5f0ac2c26254804e884c03c75cedc8ba890/doc/SpeechJokey_PreRelease-Development_Showcase.mp4) of the current project state of the running application can be found in the `/doc` folder.

 ## Speech synthesis
-Speech synthesis is done using various speech synthesis engines.
 The application currently supports the following speech synthesis engines:
 * ElevenLabs API

 # Project setup